 What Is Flat Fee Trademark?

 Flat Fee Trademark is an online trademark search and application service.
 Trademark services are provided by the Law Office of Minott Gore P.A., a trademark law firm.
-Trademark attorneys Keesonga Gore and Serena Minott founded Flat Fee Trademark to offer comprehensive trademark registration and trademark search services at affordable flat fee prices.
+Trademark attorneys Keesonga Gore and Serena Minott founded Flat Fee Trademark to offer comprehensive U.S trademark search and registration services at affordable flat fee prices.
 The Law Office of Minott Gore, P.A. and Flat Fee Trademark are located in sunny South Florida, but we represent clients in all 50 U.S. states and internationally.
 Regardless of where you are, we can assist you with the federal trademark process.

 So Why Choose Us?

 Many local trademark attorneys charge for their legal services by the hour and as a result can get very expensive.
 We offer entrepreneurs and business owners an easy, affordable way to protect their trademarks with the knowledge and expertise of a trademark attorney on their side.

 Are You An Actual Trademark Attorney?